exsmiley/langread/README.md

-# LangRead
+# Lingogi

 A mobile-friendly web application for intermediate and advanced language learners who want to take their skills to the next level.

 ## Overview

-LangRead helps language learners improve their skills by reading authentic native-language content.
+Lingogi helps language learners improve their skills by reading authentic native-language content.
 The application initially targets Korean language learners who speak English as their primary language, with potential to expand to other language pairs in the future.

 ## Features